BlueCity revitalises abandoned Rotterdam water park into circular laboratory

-The BlueCity business park is one of Rotterdam's unique landmarks: formerly a water park resort, the complex is now a circular incubator housing over 30 startups experimenting towards a sustainable future.
-It is now an international icon of circular economy, a national platform for circular entrepreneurs, and a very visible local accelerator that empowers circular entrepreneurs and inspires citizens.
+Formerly a water park resort, the BlueCity business park is now a circular incubator housing over 30 startups experimenting towards a sustainable future, an international icon of circular economy, a national platform for circular entrepreneurs, and a very visible local accelerator that empowers circular entrepreneurs and inspires citizens.

-For years, the former Tropicana water resort in Rotterdam's riverside boulevard lay abandoned.
-When local entrepreneurs sought a premise for innovative companies experimenting with sustainability, they found inspiration in the complex and began work on a a circular ecosystem.
+When local entrepreneurs sought a premise for innovative companies experimenting with sustainability, they found inspiration in the former Tropicana water resort in Rotterdam's riverside boulevard and began work on a a circular ecosystem.
 Superuse Studios and COUP transformed the building as circular as possible, re-using old elements and materials both from within the swimming pool as from other abandoned buildings, using Oogstkaart.

 More than 30 businesses have set up shop in BlueCity already, setting up industrial symbiosis between their respective material flows as well: